linea-it/sky-viewer/docs/hipsgen_python_parallelized/README.md

-# HiPS Catalog Pipeline (Dask + Parquet)
+# HiPS Catalog Pipeline (Dask + Parquet / HATS)

 This pipeline generates HiPS-compliant catalog hierarchies from large input tables using Dask.
-It reproduces the general directory and metadata structure recognized by Aladin, following the logic of the CDS *hipsgen-cat.jar* tool, but implemented in Python for large-scale, parallelized workflows.
+It reproduces the general directory and metadata structure recognized by Aladin, following the logic of the CDS *Hipsgen-cat.jar* tool, but implemented in Python for large-scale, parallelized workflows.

 The pipeline:
-- Reads large catalogs (Parquet or CSV/TSV) in a fully parallelized way.
+- Reads large catalogs in a fully parallelized way:
+  - Standard files: Parquet or CSV/TSV.
+  - LSDB / HATS catalogs: using `lsdb.open_catalog(...)` to keep the native partitioning.
 - Groups sources by HEALPix coverage cells (`coverage_order`) and performs uniform selection per HiPS depth (`level_limit`).
 - Applies density-based selection rules and probabilistic sampling (`fractional_mode`).
 - Produces HiPS-compatible outputs, including per-depth tiles (`Norder*` directories), `Allsky.tsv`, MOC files (`Moc.fits` and `Moc.json`), and metadata descriptors (`properties`, `metadata.xml`).
 - Supports both low-memory (out-of-core) and high-throughput (in-memory) execution modes depending on cluster configuration.
+- When using HATS/LSDB catalogs, reuses the native HEALPix nested index when present (e.g. `_healpix_<order>`) to derive coverage and density maps efficiently.

 ---